-

 About our care

-What is Mentalising?
+What is mentalizing?

-What is mentalisation-based therapy (MBT)?
+What is Mentalization-Based Therapy (MBT)?

-- Make better sense of other people
+- Make more sense of other people’s minds and perspectives

 Who is this service for?